RussellShelley/School_District_Analysis/README.md

-# School DistrictAnalysis
+# School District Analysis

-For this part of the Challenge, write a report that summarizes your updated analysis and compares it with the results from the module.

-The analysis should contain the following:

-Overview of the school district analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 ## Overview
-We are tasked with analizing the standardized test scores of a city school district.In order to perform this school district analysis we will create a high-level snapshot of the districts key metrics and an overview of these key metrics broken down by school.
+We are tasked with analizing the standardized test scores of a city school district.
+In order to perform this school district analysis we will create a high-level snapshot of the districts key metrics and an overview of these key metrics broken down by school.
 We will then break things down further by creating the following tables:
 * Top 5 and bottom 5 performing schools based on the overall passing rate
 * The average math score received by students in each grade level at each school